octo-technology/OpenTezos/docs/baker/cli-baker.md

  tezos-client register key john as delegate
 ```

 Fortunately, we are on a testnet.
-And on testnets, the number of blocks per cycle is only 2048 instead of 4096 and that a block is created every 30 seconds instead of every minute.
+And on testnets, the number of blocks per cycle is only 2048 instead of 4096.
+Furthermore, a block is created every 30 seconds instead of every minute.
 This gives cycles of about 17 hours.
-7 cycles will only last 5 days.
+So, 7 cycles will *only* last 5 days.

-### Run baker
+### Run the baker

-So, 5 days later we must appear in the list of bakers of [Florencenet](https://florence.tzstats.com/bakers).
+So, 5 days later, we must appear in the list of bakers of [Florencenet](https://florence.tzstats.com/bakers).

-To launch it, for the account John :

-Simply type the following command to run the baker:
+To launch the baker for the account "john", simply type the following command to run the baker:

 ```shell
 tezos-baker-009-PsFLoren run with local node ~/tezos-florencenet john
 ```

-As long as the message `No slot found at level xxxxxx (max_priority = 64)` is displayed, it means that our baker has not yet obtained the right to create a block.
+As long as the message `No slot found at level xxxxxx (max_priority = 64)` is displayed, our baker has not yet obtained the right to create a block.

 ## References